Donate to the coronavirus appeal

 To find out more about becoming a sponsor visit our child sponsorship page >

 As we continue to respond to the coronavirus pandemic, we want to reassure sponsors of the steps we’re taking to protect the children and communities we work with against the risks of the disease and the long-term impacts that threaten children’s futures.
+Should your sponsored child, or the area in which they live, have been affected by the pandemic, we will be in touch as soon as possible.

 If you’re already one of our amazing sponsors, our coronavirus FAQs for sponsors can be found here >